-\\This notification complies with the federal Elementary and Secondary Education Act, as amended.
+- This notification complies with the federal Elementary and Secondary Education Act, as amended. - This notification complies with the Code of Maryland Regulations Section 13A.01.07.

 This document is available, upon request, in languages other than English and in an alternate format under the Americans with Disabilities Act, by contacting the MCPS Office of Communications at 240-740-2837, 1-800-735-2258 (Maryland Relay), or PIO@mcpsmd.org.
 Individuals who need sign language interpretation or cued speech transliteration may contact the MCPS Office of Interpreting Services at 240-740-1800, 301-637-2958 (VP) mcpsinterpretingservices@mcpsmd.org, or MCPSInterpretingServices@mcpsmd.org.